VGLoic/aws-exploration/README.md

 This is a simple webserver exposing one healthcheck route `GET /health`.
 The associated handler will check the health of a connected `postgres` database and answer a status `200` response with a JSON body `{ ok: true, services: { database: true } }`.

-## Steps
+## Deploying for a first time

-Here is the list of steps that have been taken when developing and deploying the services.
+Here is the list of steps that have been taken when developing and deploying the service.

 1. [First iteration of the service](#1-first-iteration-of-the-service),
 2. [Setup Dockerfile](#2-setup-dockerfile),